anntzer/defopt/docs/features.rst

     :type <name>: <type>

 ``<type>`` is evaluated in the function's global namespace when `defopt.run` is called.
-See Lists_, Choices_ and Parsers_ for more information on specific types.
+See Booleans_, Lists_, Choices_ and Parsers_ for more information on specific types.

 Subcommands
 -----------